 Where is the Town currently working to remove trees?

-The Town has several phases of delivery within the EAB removal program.
+The Town has a number of phases of delivery within the EAB removal program.

 Tree replanting project (2023 to 2025)